Overview of Prepaid Payment Wallet License

 The prepaid payment wallets also commonly known as PPIs are the instruments that have monetary value contained in them against which the goods and services are made purchasable and funds are made transferable.

 The monetary value that is stored in the prepaid payment wallets is the amount that the holder has paid towards it either by way of cash or debit to a bank account or credit card.
-The prepaid payment wallets have become very popular in the last few years as they are very easy to use alternate ways for transactions.
-The transactions carried out by them are transparent, accountable, convenient and easy to use.
+Prepaid payment wallets have become very popular in the last few years as they are very easy to use alternate ways for transactions.
+The transactions carried out by them are transparent, accountable, convenient, and easy to use.
 The prepaid payment wallets are also referred to as e-wallets.